Top 12 Immune Support Strategies to Thrive in Life

 Bonus Strategy: 3-Day Fast or Partial Fast

 If you are not feeling well or simply want an extra immune system boost, I recommend that you do a 3-day fast or a partial fast.
 If you are embarking on a 3-day fast, I recommend reading this article to learn about the benefits and best strategies.
-I only recommend 3-day water fasts if you are already experienced with and do well on longer intermittent fasting strategies.

 If you are not yet physically or mentally ready for a 3-day fast, a partial fast is a fantastic alternative.
 You may choose to do a 3-day green juice fast, as explained here, or a bone broth fast, as discussed here.
 Make sure to follow an immune-supporting, nutrient-dense diet as well as immune-supporting lifestyle strategies after your fast (33).